j-prt/cronicle/README.md

 # Cronicle

 This is a project I worked on in the summer of 2023.
-The repo is arranged largely as a collection of jupyter notebooks and python files, from the stages of data collection to final product.
+Cronicle is a multi-stage system for collecting articles from the web, uploading to cloud, and ultimately serving curated emails based on AI predictions.
+This repo is arranged largely as a collection of jupyter notebooks, python files, and scripts - from the stages of data collection to final product.

 Key technologies/libraries:
 - [GCP](https://cloud.google.com/)